mitranim/fpx/docs/templates/index.md

   * don't modify the input; return a new version instead
   * accept [bonus arguments](#bonus-arguments) for the operator function

-Getter functions like `get` or `keys` accept any input, ignoring non-objects.
+Getter functions like `get` accept any input, ignoring non-objects.

 Iteration functions accept `null`, `undefined`, and non-list objects, rejecting any other input with an exception.